-Whenever job vacancies in the bargaining unit occur, the University agrees to provide an electronic copy of the vacancies to the current president of the union.
+Whenever job vacancies in the bargaining unit occur, the University agrees to send a copy of the vacancies to the Union to post a notice of such vacant positions on Union Bulletin boards.
 The University will provide a brief description of the duties of the position, the salary range, and minimum requirements and qualifications of the position.